 - Enables or disables Secure Hub client notifications.
 The value true enables notifications.
 Defaults to true.

-This property, which applies only when the Endpoint Management server Mode is ENT, specifies whether you require users to enroll in MDM.
+This property, which applies only when the Endpoint Management server mode is MDM+MAM, specifies whether you require users to enroll in MDM.
 The property applies to all users and devices for the Endpoint Management instance.
 Requiring enrollment provides a higher level of security; however, that decision depends on whether you want to require MDM.
 By default, enrollment is not required.

 When this property is False, users can decline enrollment, but may still access apps on their devices through the app store.
 When this property is True, any user who declines enrollment is denied access to apps.